Empress Sunmyeonghyo: Biography

 Lady Min was born on 20 November 1872 into the Yeoheung Min clan to Min Tae-ho, leader of the Yeoheung Min clan, and his second wife, Lady Song of the Jincheon Song clan.
 She had an older half-brother and one younger brother.
 It was said that her family was poor when she was young until her older half-brother, Min Yeong-ik, became the adoptive son of Min Seung-ho; who was a relative of the clan.

 This was because Min Seung-ho was the adoptive son of Min Chi-rok, the father of Empress Myeongseong.
 Thus making her adoptive uncle the adoptive older brother of Empress Myeongseong who became Queen in 1866 which helped her family thrive.
 Despite having another son, her father adopted another son from a relative within their clan.

 Lady Min also became the adoptive niece to Grand Internal Princess Consort Yeoheung and Grand Internal Prince Heungseon.
 Making her be adoptive cousins with Min Yeong-hwan, Min Yeong-chan, Prince Heungchin, and Emperor Gojong.
 Through her 4th great-grandfather, Min Jin-won, she was a 4th great-grandniece to Queen Inhyeon, and was a distant cousin of Queen Wongyeong as they shared Min Jeok as their ancestor.
 She was also a distant degree cousin of Empress Myeongseong.

-She became Crown Princess Consort when she married Crown Prince Yi Cheok on 6 April 1882 at the age of 11.
-She was known as Crown Princess Consort Min.
+She became Crown Princess Consort when she married Crown Prince Yi Cheok on 6 April 1882 at the age of 9.
+She was given the royal title of Crown Princess Consort Min.
 Around that year, her mother and her father’s third wife died.

 With the marriage, it granted her parents royal titles: her father was given the title of “Internal Prince Yeoeun”, and her mother was given the title of “Internal Princess Consort Jinyang of the Jincheon Song clan”.
 Her father's other two wives were also given royal titles as well since Lady Min was their step-daughter.